Alaska travel alaskan vacation

 More than 30 ships from 13 cruise lines sail in Alaska's waters.
 The ships range from the medium size (800 to 1500 passengers) to mega-size (2000 and more) to smaller, nature-oriented ships with fewer than 200 passengers.
 The medium size and mega-ships are really floating resorts with a wealth of entertainment facilities and organized activities.
 The focus of these cruises is as much on the shipboard activities as it is on the passing landscape.

 Most Alaska cruise lines offer lots of add-on options to extend your Alaska vacation once you arrive at your final port.
-Excursions to Denali are one of the most popular trips but check with your cruise line to see what trips they offer.
+Excursions to Denali are one of the most popular trips but check with the cruise line to see what trips they offer.

 About 25% of cruises are booked by families so the cruise lines generally have planned activities with kids in mind.
 Inquire with your cruise line about their family activities.
 Discounts may also be available for kids.